Friends of Corte Madera Creek

 Return to top

 Shown here: Tides deposit much of the litter found near the mouth of the creek.
+Photo by Ann Thomas

-With approximately 20 miles of creeks running through urban areas, it's no wonder that a considerable amount of litter accumulates in our waterways.
+With approximately 20 miles of creeks running through urban areas, it is no wonder that a considerable amount of litter accumulates in our waterways.
 Additional litter is brought into our estuary by the tide and deposited in the salt marshes.
 Litter is not only unsightly, but also covers vegetation and can trap or poison wildlife.

 Since the flood of 1982 municipalities upstream have organized annual cleanups that take place before the winter rains, to remove trash, and the woody debris and low-hanging branches that are considered impediments to flood water.
 The benefits of leaving natural debris and low-hanging branches are often overlooked: low branches reduce water velocity and so limit bank erosion, while fallen trees are an essential part of a good fish habitat.